 Good to know

-These scans can help diagnose tumors, hemorrhages, head injuries and bone abnormalities.
+A CT scan can help diagnose tumors, hemorrhages, head injuries and bone abnormalities.
 Inside the CT machine, the X-ray tube circles around the patient taking pictures as it rotates.
 These slices can be viewed two-dimensionally or added back together to create a three-dimensional image of a body structure.

 Source: Allina Health Medical Imaging